esaiaswt/fast.ai-Practical-Deep-Learning-for-Coders/README.md

 Based on assignments from https://github.com/fastai/course22

-Google Colab is used for these projects.
+Google Colab is used for these projects unless otherwise stated.